manfromarce/DocSharp/README.md

 - .NET 6, 8, 9, 10 and .NET Framework 4.6.2 and higher are supported, but tests are mostly performed on .NET 8 and above.
 - DocSharp.SystemDrawing is for Windows only (.NET Framework or net*-windows), as System.Drawing.Common is only supported on Windows; while DocSharp.ImageSharp is cross-platform for .NET 6+ (ImageSharp does not support .NET Framework).
+- DocSharp.Renderer depends on QuestPDF, which supports Windows (x86, x64), macOS (x64, arm64), Linux (x64, arm64).
+Other platforms such as Windows ARM64, Android and iOS are not supported at this time (limitation of QuestPDF's custom Skia build).

 ### Usage